hakanu/pervane/README.md

 ## Features

 * Completely private, your files, your computer, no database, no installation (apart from some general python packages).
+There is no statistic collection through any medium.
+(I only check [pypi stats](https://pypistats.org/packages/pervane))
 * Self hosted (working on a managed version if anyone is interested, drop a messsage!)
 * Notes are stored as plain text files with the names given by yourself.
 Pervane doesn't rename automatically.